wikimedia/analytics-wmde-scripts/README.md

 This repo is cloned in the statistics::wmde role in the wmf puppet repo.

+## Deployment

+The master branch is a development branch.
+The production branch is automatically deployed and run on WMF analytics servers.

 ## Configuration

 Some of the social scripts require configuration settings to work.